-Running your own business as an independent contractor requires commitment of time, energy, and resources.
-Few opportunities offer the level of support provided by State Farm.
-Continue to learn more below, or if you're ready to begin, click the Contact a Recruiter button.
+Running a business requires commitment of time, energy, and resources.
+Few opportunities offer the level of support provided by State Farm

 How does compensation work?